medphysJH/KIM-QA-Analysis/KIM-QA-Analysis-master/Instructions.md

 2. If MATLAB has been installed, Open the MATLAB app (.mlapp file) and run the code.
 The UI requires the following inputs to perform the analysis:
    * a) 'Parent Path' - The folder that contains KIM log files.
 Usually the Image folder contains 'Markerlocation_GA.txt' file/files which is/are needed for this analyis.
    * b) 'Coordinate file' - The patient coordinate file.
+      * Can either be the KIM centroid file or have the following structure
          * Contains the [x y z] details of the marker positions in the patient (code assumes 3 markers per patient) followed by the [x y z] isocentre position in the patient
          * One line per marker, all positions in mm
          * Final line is the isocentre in the same format as the markers
-      * The code requires this file to only contain numbers.
    * c) 'Static shifts' - Applied couch shifts.
    * d) Click on 'Compute Accuracy'.
    * e) The code generate a file named 'Metrics.txt' with the information mean, standard deviation and percentiles in LR, SI and AP directions for all the data points and a figure with the KIM trace.